kubeshop/testkube-docs/docs/testkube-pro/articles/transition-from-oss.md

-# Migrating from Testkube Core Open Source
+# Migrating from the Open Source Agent

-If you have started using Testkube using the Open Source installation, you can migrate this instance to be managed using Testkube Pro.
+If you have started using Testkube using the standalone Open Source Agent, you can migrate this instance to be managed by the Testkube Control Plane instead.

-To connect your Testkube Core Open Source instance, you will need to modify your Testkube installation to be in Pro Agent mode.
-Testkube Pro Agent is the Testkube engine for controlling your Testkube instance using the managed solution.
-It sends data to Testkube's Pro Servers.
+To connect your Testkube Agent, you will need to modify your Testkube installation to be in Pro Agent mode.

-::: note
+Testkube Pro Agent is the Testkube engine for controlling your Testkube instance using the Testkube Control Plane.

+See [Reference Architectures](../../articles/install/6-reference-architectures) for more details.

+:::info

 Currently, we do not support uploading existing test logs and artifacts from your Testkube Core Open Source instance.
 This is planned for coming releases.

 :::